 UN dispatches humanitarian aid to Syria

-The UN on Monday dispatched a total of 59 truckloads of humanitarian aid to Idlib, a northwestern Syrian province where millions of people are in desperate need of assistance.
+The UN dispatched 106 truckloads of humanitarian aid Tuesday to the northwestern Syrian province of Idlib.

-Syria has been locked in a vicious civil war since early 2011 when the Assad regime cracked down on pro-democracy protesters.
+The war in Syria started in early 2011 when the regime cracked down on pro-democracy protests. ,

 Hundreds of thousands of people have since been killed and more than 10 million others displaced, according to UN officials.

 Idlib falls within a de-escalation zone laid out in a deal between Turkey and Russia in late 2018.
 The Syrian regime and its allies, however, have consistently broken the terms of the cease-fire, launching frequent attacks inside the zone.

 The de-escalation zone is currently home to 4 million civilians, including hundreds of thousands displaced in recent years by regime forces throughout the war-weary country.

 *Writing by Seda Sevencan